POSE-Lab/i6DL-Edge/README.md

 - Changes: Any changes done in catkin_ws, the sandbox, or the .bashrc from either the host or the container are visible from both the host and the container and persist when the container stops/is killed.

-    - Changes in the odl .py files only require re-running the server (either run ./entrypoint.sh or just rosrun --prefix "/usr/bin/env python3" odl - test_new_compact.py).
+    - Changes in the module .py files only require re-running the server (either run ./entrypoint.sh or just rosrun --prefix "/usr/bin/env python3" odl - test_new_compact.py).
     - Changes in config.yml require re-running the server.
     - Adding a new ROS package or changing the ROS message definition requires building the catkin workspace again with catkin_make.
 Please build the workspace **inside** the container.
     - Changes in either 1) any Dockerfile 2) the files in the odl folder (apart from the configuration files) 3) prepare_ws.sh 4) entrypoint.sh require running `build_all.sh` again, i.e. re-building the docker images.